DreddSec/nn0nn/README.md

 ## What it does NOT do

-nn0nn is **strictly passive**.
+The tool **nn0nn** is **strictly passive**.
 No fuzzing, no brute-force, no active scanning.
 If you want to fuzz, that's a different tool and a different scope.

 ---